Wizcorp/Dawn/CONTRIBUTING.md

   1. Make a local build of the docker image (`./docker-image`)
   2. Make a local build of the local binary (`./src`)
   3. Add `./src/dist/[platform]/` to your PATH (env:Path on Windows)
-  4. Make the binary mount `./docker-image/ansible` and `./docker-image/templates` at runtime (so you will not need to rebuild the Docker image every time you make a change to either folder's content)
+  4. Make the binary mount `./docker-image/ansible`, `./docker-image/templates` and
+     `./docker-image/scripts` at runtime (so you will not need to rebuild the Docker image every time you make a change to either folder's content)
   5. Open a sub-shell

-Whenever you need to rebuild the project, simply type `rebuild`.

 Once you are in the sub-shell, you can run `dawn` anywhere.
 From there, you will normally want to set up a local environment; you will be using this environment to run the playbook against.